SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/Continuous_integration.md

 ### Last stop: validation

 Following the unit and regression tests discussed above, the CI system can optionally move on to the validation stage.
-[Click here](/sbn/sbnci_wiki/CI_Validation) for more information.
+T[Click here](/sbn/sbnci_wiki/CI_Validation) for more information.

 [Back to SBN CI & Validation main page](/sbn/sbnci_wiki/sbnci_main)